 A hidden Pasadena gem

-The Festival of Tea was the first time I visited the Storrier Stearns garden nestled in the heart of Old Pasadena.
-It was created in the late 1930s during the time when Japanese Gardens were in vogue by Charles and Ellamae Storrier Stearns.
-They owned a mansion on Arlington Drive.
+Storrier Stearns Japanese Garden was created in the late 1930s when Japanese art and gardens were fashionable by Charles and Ellamae Storrier Stearns near their mansion on Arlington Drive.

-Before entering, we left our shoes at the door, put on socks, and sat on the floor.
+We left our shoes at the door before entering, put on socks, and sat on the floor.

-The geishas performed the tea ceremony giving us bowls of Matcha Tea and treats called Wagashi.
+The geishas performed the tea ceremony.
+They gave us bowls of Matcha Tea and treats called Wagashi.
 It’s made with sweet azuki bean paste mixed with sugar.
 At first, I thought they were gemstones.

 We learned how matcha tea is prepared.
-It’s important that you use the proper tools.
-Matcha is powdered green tea filled with powerful antioxidants that will boost your immune system.
-It’s even recommended for patients undergoing chemotherapy.
+Proper tools must be used to serve it.
+Matcha is powdered green tea filled with powerful antioxidants that will boost your immunity and cleanse your system.
+It’s been recommended for patients undergoing chemotherapy.

 The matcha must be sifted through a sieve before serving to make it as fine as possible.
 A small amount of it is placed in a tea bowl and steaming (not boiling) water is poured over it.
 Then, it’s carefully mixed with a special bristle brush.

 As we were being served, each geisha bowed and we bowed back.
-Then we held the bowl with one hand underneath to steady it.
-Before we sipped we turned the bowl counterclockwise 180 degrees.
-When we were finished we turned the bowl back 180 degrees.
+We held the bowl with one hand underneath to steady it.
+Before we sipped, we turned the bowl counterclockwise 180 degrees.
+When we were finished we turned it back 180 degrees.
 After the bowls were retrieved we repeated our exchange of bowls.

 Matcha Tea can also be served cold.
 Put ½ teaspoon of powder into a bottle and shake it.
 You can mix it with foods as well like yogurt or ice cream.